MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/platform/governance.md

 - *Set provisioning limits.* Allocate provisioning quotas for each model based on expected workloads to prevent unnecessary costs.
 Continuously monitor dynamic quotas to ensure that they match actual demand and adjust them accordingly to maintain optimal throughput without overspending.

 - *Use the right deployment type.* Azure OpenAI models allow you to use different [deployment types](/azure/ai-services/openai/how-to/deployment-types).
-Global deployment offers lower cost-per-token pricing on certain GPT models.
+Global deployment offers lower cost-per-token pricing on certain OpenAI models.

 - *Evaluate hosting options.* Choose the right hosting infrastructure, depending on your solution's needs.
 For example, for generative AI workloads, options include managed online endpoints, Azure Kubernetes Service (AKS), and Azure App Service, each with its own billing model.
 Select the option that provides the best balance between performance and cost for your specific requirements.